tareqimbasher/docproc/docs/compose/word/EditWordAction.md

 # <small>:nut_and_bolt:</small> Edit

 Applies a series of edits to Word documents.
+See [Get Structure](/word/get-structure) for a Word document's structure.

 ### Formats